-2080 TO 2081 (0x0820 TO 0x0821)- MULTIPURPOSE PIN CONFIGURATION REGISTERS different MP pin.
-Table 53 lists the function of each nibble setting within the MP pin configuration registers.
-The MSB of each pin's 4-bit configuration inverts the input to or output from the pin.
-The internal pull-up resistor (approximately 10 k Ω) of each MP pin is enabled when it is set as a digital input (either a GPIO input or a serial data port input).
+ADDRESS 2080 TO ADDRESS 2081 (0x0820 TO 0x0821)-MULTIPURPOSE PIN CONFIGURATION REGISTERS different MP pin.
+Table 52 lists the function of each nibble setting within the MP pin configuration registers.
+Each MP pin has a 4-bit configuration, the MSB of which inverts the input to, or the output from, the pin.
+The internal pull-up resistor (approximately $10\ k\Omega)$ of each MP pin is enabled when it is set as a digital input (either a GPIO input or a serial data port input).